 - Stainless-Steel Colander, to wash and rinse

-- Jam Pan, to cook figs into jams and preserves
+- Jam Pan, to cook figs into preserves

 - Cutting Board, for prepping and slicing

-Uses: Fresh, ripe figs are best eaten out of hand but are also excellent served with cheese, grilled to accompany cured meats or savory salads, or paired with creamy desserts.
+Fresh, ripe figs are best eaten out of hand but are also excellent served with cheese, grilled to accompany cured meats or savory salads, or paired with creamy desserts.
+Below are a few fantastic preparations, no recipe required.

 Grilled Fig & Ricotta Bruschetta: Stir together ricotta, honey and orange and lemon zest.
 Skewer halved figs and brush with warmed honey.
 Grill until well marked all over.
 Spread ricotta mixture on thick slices of grilled country bread.
 Top with grilled figs, drizzle with honey and garnish with slivered fresh mint.